Want to know the 10 worst foods for prostate health?

 These findings followed up earlier studies in the early 1990s by Harvard University.
 Harvard continually tested tens of thousands of subjects over a number of years.

-Today, current studies show that men who consume large amounts of non-grass fed red meat are 12% more likely to develop prostate cancer than those who consumed moderate servings as part of a controlled diet.
+Today, current studies show that men who consume large amounts of non-grass fed red meat are 12% more likely to develop prostate cancer than those who ate moderate servings as part of a controlled diet.

 Cattle produced for the mass-market are fed foods like corn, soybeans, and grains.
 These are unnatural foods for cows as they have not evolved to digest these foods properly.